Americans freed by North Korea before Trump-Kim summit head home

 Pompeo replied: “That’s great,” according to the official.

 “You should make care that they do not make the same mistakes again,” the North Korean official was quoted as saying.
-“This was a hard decision.”They were in the air less than an hour after leaving custody.
+“This was a hard decision.”The three, who walked without assistance to Pompeo’s plane and were seated near medical personnel, were in the air less than an hour after leaving custody.

-The three are Korean-American missionary Kim Dong-chul; Kim Sang-duk, also known as Tony Kim, who spent a month teaching at the foreign-funded Pyongyang University of Science and Technology (PUST) before he was arrested in 2017; and Kim Hak-song, who also taught at PUST.
+They are Korean-American missionary Kim Dong-chul, detained in 2015; Kim Sang-duk, also known as Tony Kim, who spent a month teaching at the foreign-funded Pyongyang University of Science and Technology (PUST) before he was arrested in 2017; and Kim Hak-song, who also taught at PUST and was detained last year.

-North Korean state media says they were detained either for subversion or committing “hostile acts” against the government. [nL1N1SG0S7] Many of the foreigners detained by North Korea in the past have said the government forced them into making confessions to false or trumped-up charges.
+North Korean state media says they were arrested either for subversion or “hostile acts” against the government.
+Many foreigners detained by North Korea in the past have said the government forced them into making confessions to false or trumped-up charges.

-Speaking to reporters as he returned from North Korea, Pompeo said his meetings with the North Koreans were “very productive.”
-The two sides agreed to “meet again in person to finalize the details,” a U.S. official said.
+Speaking to reporters, Pompeo said his meetings with the North Koreans were “very productive.”
+The two sides agreed to meet again to “finalise the details” of the summit, a U.S. official said.

 Trump said agreement had been reached on a date and venue for the summit and details would be announced within three days.